JadAbouHawili/Raymond-Smullyan-KnightsAndKnaves/README.md

 - [Prolog](https://www.youtube.com/watch?v=oEAa2pQKqQU)

 ## Translation between puzzles
+Puzzles can translated from one representation to the other, and the solution as well.

 We have the following correspondence:
 | Set Theory       | DSL           | Propositional  |
 | ------------- |:-------------:| -----:|